serg-it/logster-parsers/README.md

-# logster-parsers
+# pygster-parsers
-Parsers for logster
+Parsers for pygster